 Center for Inclusive and Special Education

-The Center for Inclusive and Special Education, in partnership with the Massachusetts Advocates for Children, the Oak Foundation, and Harvard Law School, has developed a training program that supports school personnel to become knowledgeable about childhood trauma and its effect on learning, and has given training in Boston, Brockton, New Bedford, Newburyport, Reading, Salem, Webster, and Plymouth.
+The Center for Inclusive and Special Education, in partnership with the Massachusetts Advocates for Children, the Oak Foundation, and Harvard Law School, has developed a training program that supports school personnel to become knowledgeable about childhood trauma and its effect on learning, and has given training in Boston, Brockton, New Bedford, Newburyport, Reading, Salem, Webster, Plymouth, and beyond.
 They have developed a four-course sequence designed for school-based professionals to understand how trauma manifests in schools and how schools can become trauma-sensitive environments.

 Center for Reading Recovery and Literacy Collaborative